blrchen/azure-speed-test/README.md

 [![forks badge]][forks]
 [![issues badge]][issues]

-Azure speed test tool.
-Test your network latency, download and upload speed to Azure datacenters around the world.
+Azure Speed Test Tool: Measure network latency, download, and upload speeds to Azure datacenters worldwide.

-## Demo
+## Live Demo

 * <https://www.azurespeed.com>

-## Local development environment setup steps
+## Local Development Environment Setup Steps

 ### Prerequisites

 * .NET 6.0
-* [For Windows only] Visual Studio 2022 with the ASP.NET and web development workload.
+* [Windows only] Visual Studio 2022 with ASP.NET and web development workload.
-* [For Mac only] Rider
+* [Mac only] Rider
-* Azure Storage Accounts
+* Azure Storage Accounts:
   * Enable CORS
-  * Create container named public (access level = public blob) and upload latency-test.json
+  * Create a public container (access level = Blob) named `public` and upload latency-test.json.
-  * Create container named private (access level = no public) and upload 100MB dummy file (File can be downloaded from <https://www.azurespeed.com/Azure/Download>)
+  * Create a private container (access level = Private) named `private` and upload a 100MB dummy file (downloadable from <https://www.azurespeed.com/Azure/Download>).
-  * Create container named upload (access level =  no public)
+  * Create an upload container (access level = Private) named `upload`.

-### Steps to setup local development environment with both frontend and backend

-By default, frontend talks to backend api service running on `https://localhost:5001`, you can replace `apiEndpoint` in `environment.ts` from `https://localhost:5001` to `https://www.azurespeed.com` to avoid use local api service, this is helpful for frontend only development.
+### Setting Up Local Development Environment for Frontend & Backend

-1. Run `CreateSettingsJson.ps1` to generate `settings.json` and replace `src/AzureSpeed.WebApp/Data/settings.json` with it.
+1. Run `CreateSettingsJson.ps1` to generate `settings.json`, then replace `src/AzureSpeed.WebApp/Data/settings.json` with it.
-2. Open `AzureSpeed.sln` with **Visual Studio 2022** or **Rider**.
+2. Open `AzureSpeed.sln` in **Visual Studio 2022** or **Rider**.
-3. Launch **AzureSpeed.WebApp** project and then open <https://localhost:5001> in browser, you should see the website up and running locally.
+3. Launch the **AzureSpeed.WebApp** project, then open <https://localhost:5001> in your browser to view the locally running website.

-### Steps to setup local development environment for frontend only
+### [Optional] Configuring Local Frontend Development Environment

-By default, frontend talks to backend api service running on <https://localhost:5001>, you can replace `apiEndpoint` in `environment.ts` from <https://localhost:5001> to <https://www.azurespeed.com> to avoid use local api service, this is helpful for frontend only development.
+The frontend connects to the backend API service at <https://localhost:5001> by default.
+To switch to a cloud API service for frontend development, update `apiEndpoint` in `environment.ts` from <https://localhost:5001> to <https://www.azurespeed.com>.

-1. Open directory `src/AzureSpeed.WebApp/ClientApp` in Visual Studio Code
-2. Run `npm install` to install all npm packages
-3. Run `npm run start` to start frontend development server, you should see <http://localhost:4200> up and running locally, it will automatically reload if you change any of the source files.

 ## Built on